Tauana-Pacheco/Tauana-Pacheco/README.md

 ### Hi there, I’m Tauana 👋🏿🏳️‍🌈

 - 💻 I’m a front end developer
-- 🌱 I’m very interested in the area of software testing
+- 🌱 I’m very interested in the area of software quality
-- 🙅🏿 Pronouns: She, her, her
+- 🙅🏿 Pronouns: She / her
 - 🇧🇷 Born in São Paulo - SP